HTTP-RPC/Kilo/README.md

     * `ResourcePath` - annotation that associates a resource path with a service method
     * `Response` - annotation that associates a custom response description with a service method
     * `WebService` - abstract base class for web services
-    * `WebServiceException` - exception thrown when a service operation returns an error
-    * `WebServiceProxy` - class for invoking remote web services
 * `org.httprpc.io`
     * `CSVDecoder` - class that reads an iterable sequence of values from CSV
     * `CSVEncoder` - class that writes an iterable sequence of values to CSV